Pawn Sacrifice: Plot

-Privately, Lombardy tells Marshall that excessive focus on chess strategy has destroyed the sanity of the game's greatest players.

 During a tournament in Santa Monica, California, Bobby loses to Soviet grandmaster Boris Spassky, the world champion.
 The next morning, an enraged Bobby approaches and berates Spassky on the beach.
+Privately, Lombardy tells Marshall that excessive focus on chess strategy has destroyed the sanity of the game's greatest players.

 As he pursues the world championship, the pressure drives Bobby into paranoia and delusional psychosis.
 Meeting with Marshall, Bobby's sister Joan quotes from her brother's letters about how the Communists collude with International Jewry to destroy him.
 Joan explains that Bobby believes this despite being Jewish himself and pleads with Marshall to arrange for Bobby to receive psychiatric help.
 Marshall is dismissive, but as Bobby's breakdown escalates, he suggests to Lombardy that Bobby needs therapy and medication, which Lombardy rebuffs.

 Reporters and fans from around the world assemble at Reykjavík, Iceland, to witness the historic World Chess Championship 1972 match between Bobby and Spassky.
 Bobby loses the first game and fails to appear for the second, losing it by forfeit.
 Bobby is easily distracted by small noises from the audience, rolling cameras, and the hard sound of the chessboard, which leads him to make extreme demands for silence and fewer distractions, which could cause another forfeit.
 Spassky, insulted by the possibility of maintaining his title by forfeit, orders the Soviet entourage to accede to Bobby's demands.

 Bobby wins the third game by unconventional tactics.
-Game four is a draw, but Bobby wins game five after Spassky himself begins showing paranoia signs.
+Game four is a draw, but Bobby wins game five after Spassky himself begins showing signs of paranoia.
 Experts speculate the next game will determine the outcome of the match.
 In game six, Bobby uses an opening he has never played before, surprising the audience.
 His inspired play amazes Spassky, who resigns and leads a standing ovation of Bobby's victory.

 A postscript reveals Bobby went on to win the match and that his sixth game against Spassky is still considered the greatest chess game ever played.
 However, his delusions worsened, and he went on to forfeit his title and died in 2008 as a fugitive from U.S. prosecution.